carbon-design-system/carbon-contribution/Heavy Contributing Template/ReadME.md

 #### 1. Open an issue proposing the new component

-Create an issue in the [carbon-components](https://github.com/carbon-design-system/carbon-components) repo.
+Create an issue in this repo ([carbon-contribution](https://github.com/carbon-design-system/carbon-contribution)).
 The following must be included in the issue in order to be reviewed by Carbon:

 Issue title should be formatted as `Contribution: New component name`.